 When the pipe was presented to the circle and then smoked, it was a

-symbol of the 'straight truth' that went directly to Great Mystery.
+symbol of the "straight truth" that went directly to the Ancestors.
 If

 an individual accepted the pipe and smoked it, he was, in fact, saying